Juwon-Ogunseye/ChainCoop-TaskTracker/Chain-Coop Team Tasks/DEV TEAM TASKS.md

 - [ ] **Admin and UI/UX Tasks**

-  - Discuss with the UI/UX team about implementing an admin panel/ project status drop-down and also comfirm if the admin designs are ready (discussion completed, see [[Meeting with uiux team#Project Status Drop-Down]] for details):
+  - Discuss with the UI/UX team about implementing an admin panel/ project status drop-down and also comfirm if the admin designs are ready (discussion completed, see [[UI TEAM TASK#Project Status Drop-Down]] for details):
     - Coming Soon
     - Live (to invest)
     - Invested (projects should move to the portfolio)